All Episodes

 What did the Republicans promise Comey?

-They promised him a Supreme Court uh nomination.
+They promised him a Supreme Court nomination.

 Did they promise Comey the VP slot?

-You know that would be if he had gone after Hillary, if he had recommended charges.
+You know, that would be if he had gone after Hillary, if he had recommended charges.

-And then by the time the drive-by start writing the immediate history, and then your typical left-wing historians start writing a long-term history.
+And then by the time the drive-bys start writing the immediate history, and then your typical left-wing historians start writing a long-term history, can you imagine how Comey would be treated by them?

 And to say that he's not aware of that, that's not true.